 Women with vaginal cancer may experience the following symptoms or signs.
-Sometimes, women with vaginal cancer do not show any of these symptoms.
-Or, these symptoms may be caused by a medical condition that is not cancer.
+Sometimes, women with vaginal cancer do not have any of these changes.
+Or, the cause of a symptom may be another medical condition that is not cancer.

 Abnormal vaginal discharge

-- Difficulty or pain when urinating
+Difficulty or pain when urinating

-- Pain during sexual intercourse
+Pain during sexual intercourse

 Pain in the pelvic area (the lower part of the abdomen between the hip bones)

-- Pain in the back or legs
+Pain in the back or legs

 Swelling in the legs

-If cancer is diagnosed, relieving symptoms and side effects remains an important part of cancer care and treatment.
-This may also be called symptom management, palliative care, or supportive care.
-Be sure to talk with your health care team about symptoms you experience, including any new symptoms or a change in symptoms.
+If cancer is diagnosed, relieving symptoms remains an important part of cancer care and treatment.
+This may be called symptom management, palliative care, or supportive care.
+Be sure to talk with your health care team about the symptoms you experience, including any new symptoms or a change in symptoms.

 The next section in this guide is Diagnosis .
 It explains what tests may be needed to learn more about the cause of the symptoms.
 Use the menu to choose a different section to continue reading in this guide.